misterwalter/5e-sapper/README.md

 # 5e-sapper
-Homebrew Dungeons and Dragons Fifth Edition Class
+Homebrew Dungeons and Dragons Fifth Edition Class, loosely based on the [Unearthed Arcana Artificer](https://media.wizards.com/2016/dnd/downloads/1_UA_Artificer_20170109.pdf) from a while back.

 Sappers are volatile explosives experts that rely on a seemingly endless supply of improvised alchemical explosives.
 They have a cursory understanding of magic, and have a handful of spells that can be cleverly used to great effect.